lawrencecpaulson/lawrencecpaulson.github.io/_posts/2022-07-13-Isabelle_influences.md

 ---
 layout: post
 title:  "How Isabelle emerged from the trends of the 1980s"
 usemathjax: true
-tags: [general, LCF, AUTOMATH, Martin-Löf type theory, NG de Bruijn, Isabelle]
+tags: [general, LCF, AUTOMATH, Martin-Löf type theory, NG de Bruijn, Isabelle, David Hilbert]
 ---

 The fault lines of today's proof assistant community are striking.